PBirleyebm/financial-document-qa-assignment/README.md

 ## Constraints & Guidelines

-- **Time Limit:** Please spend no more than 4 hours on this assignment
 - **No Agentic Coding Tools:** Do not use AI-powered coding assistants like Claude Code, Cursor, GitHub Copilot Agent mode, or similar agentic tools.
 Standard IDE features and documentation are fine.
-- **Technology Stack:** Use whatever technologies you're most comfortable with
+- **Technology Stack:** Use whatever technologies you're most comfortable with, but in regards to programming languages please use Python and/or Typescript
-- **Scope:** We understand this is time-boxed, please get as far as you can in the time
+- **Scope:** We understand this is a vauge brief, please get as far as you can without spending excessive amounts of time on the task

 ## Evaluation Criteria